natereid72/k8sFundamentalsLabs/Lab6.md

 2. Execute `kubectl apply -f ~/k8sFundamentalsLabs/yaml/pod2.yaml`
 3. Use `kubectl get po pod2` to verify when the pod is Running status.
 4. Execute `kubectl exec -it pod2  -- bash -c "echo 'hello world' > /usr/share/nginx/html/index.html"`
-5. Now check your web page (you may need to use an incognito window to avoid retrieving a cahced copy)
+5. Now check your web page (you may need to use an incognito window to avoid retrieving a cached copy)

   You should see your landing page has been updates with the text *hello world*